 In Ancient Chinese Philosophy, there’s a passage about a man who gets very sick.
 His name is Master Chariot.
 And Master Sacrifice asks if he’s going to be alright.
 Master Chariot responds, “How extraordinary of the maker of things to knot me up like this.
 My back is hunched out.
 My organs are all out of order.
 My chin is hidden in my navel.
 My shoulders are pearled.
 And my neck bones point to Heaven.”

 That sounds pretty bad, doesn’t it?
 But though his yin and yang qi (good soul) was fouled, in his mind, there was nothing wrong.
 Nothing at all.
-Master Chariot hobbles to over a well of water to find his reflection.
+Master Chariot hobbles over to a well of water to find his reflection.
 Master Sacrifice asks, “Do you dislike it?”

 Master Chariot exclaims, “Not at all!
 What is there to dislike?
 If, in time, he turns my left arm into a rooster, I’ll use it to crow the day.
 If he turns my right arm into a bow, I’ll shoot down a dove for roasting.
-I he turns my buttocks into wheels and my spirit into a horse, I’ll climb aboard.
+If he turns my buttocks into wheels and my spirit into a horse, I’ll climb aboard.
 What better carriage?
 You get something when it’s time.
 You lose it when it’s passed.
 If you are content with the time and abide by the passing, there’s no room for sorrow.
-If you don’t loose yourself, (take life too seriously), things will bind you.
+If you don’t loose yourself, (not take life too seriously), things will bind you.
 Nothing has ever beaten Heaven.
 So, what is there to dislike?”